What is leadership capacity?

 The leadership myth most of us buy into

 The Predictive Index is a fast-growing tech company.
 We have ambitious goals for the year that require people who are agile, innovative, and creative.
-For this reason, many of our leaders have behavioral patterns that are geared toward innovation and agility.
+For this reason, many of our most successful leaders have behavioral patterns that are geared toward innovation and agility.
 My Reference Profile is a Venturer.
 While my behavioral pattern works great for my role as president here at PI, a fast-growing tech company, I may not be a great fit in another environment that requires no errors and really thoughtful execution.